panubo/bash-container/README.md

 ## Install

-The functions require bash, curl and coreutils.
+The main functions require bash, curl and coreutils.
 These take about 10M of space.
+The template function requires gomplate.

 ### Debian